matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

 }
 ```

-### Rules.
+### Rules

-- Class should be immutable
+- Class should be immutable.
-- All fields should be final
+- All fields should be final.

-## :star: Immutable Objects.
+## :star: Immutable Objects

 - Some basic types and classes in Java are fundamentally mutable:
     - All array types are mutable.